Tag Archives: Jesus Christ

 New Treasure

-Rev. Pickle loves to share his story, because he was a self-made millionaire who could spend none of it.
+Rev. Pickle loves to share his story because he was a self-made millionaire who could spend none of it.
 His treasures were literally laid up in the earth.

-He knows that if Jesus Christ had not sought him out to make him righteous through the bloof of Christ, he would be dead today.
+Now, he knows his treasure is in heaven (Matthew 6:19-21).
+He knows he has been made a treasure in Christ (2 Corinthians 4).
+He knows that if Jesus Christ had not sought him out to make him righteous through the blood of Christ, he would be dead today.

 That is the real point of today’s verse: